This course can be tailored to your needs for private, onsite delivery at your location.

 Exercise:"Faulty Wear: Take 2"- Students use measures of spread to summarize the distribution of faulty garments from a department store.

 Probability is not only the most important data analysis foundation, but it is by far the strongest measure that businesses can use to quantify uncertainty.
 There are risky decisions that businesses encounter when investing in certain stocks and taking a chance on whether its value will rise.
 The insurance industry calculates the most probable life expectancy for the population and bases its rates on that uncertainty.
-There are an abundance of examples that illustrate why understanding probability benefits the business industry, so this module is designed to expose students to a solid understanding of the topic.
+There is an abundance of examples that illustrate why understanding probability benefits the business industry, so this module is designed to expose students to a solid understanding of the topic.
 We use simple, easy to understand examples to introduce students to traditional and conditional probability.
 Then we follow up with other business probability applications that involve relative frequency and expectation.

-XI.
-Probability: Quantifying Uncertainty
+Part 11: Probability: Quantifying Uncertainty

 - Origin of Probability

--Probability: Examples of Business Applications
+- Probability: Examples of Business Applications

--Traditional definition of Probability
+- The traditional definition of Probability

--Simple Computation: The TopBottomFraction Method
+- Simple Computation: The TopBottomFraction Method

 - How to calculate probabilities from contingency tables